IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 All participants will be specified as GENE_SYMBOL (if an official gene symbol is not available for all members of the interaction, the interaction will not be exported - this is why fewer species may be listed here as compared to other file formats).
-This format is available for all pathways and interactions in Pathway Commons.
+This format is available for all pathways and interactions within Pathway Commons.

 Tab Delimited Network
 ---------------------